Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Sage Hill Capital Background

 Sage Hill Capital was founded in 2010.
 It’s equally owned by F. Chris Fragner and David Roberts, who are also the firm’s advisors.
-Neither Fragner nor Roberts hold any of the common advisory certifications, though Chris holds Series 7 and 65 designations.
+Neither Fragner nor Roberts hold any of the common advisory certifications, like certified financial planner (CFP) or chartered financial analyst (CFA).

 Sage Hill doesn’t have a set schedule for its investment management fees, so exact rates will vary.
 Financial planning services may be a fixed, negotiable fee or an hourly fee of $200.